 It’s sleek in design and simple to use with three one touch buttons.
 Turn it on, pulse at high speed or blend at low or high speed.
 You can turn it off at any point, but the motor automatically cuts out at fifty seconds, which I’ve found is just about right to make a good smoothie.
 You’ll need to wait five minutes before you can use it again.
 This prevents overheating and burn out.

 The Nutri Force is designed to be a single-serve blender, but it has a capacity of one litre, so I find it easily makes enough for two of us.
-Alternatively one serving can be consumed immediately and the other put in the fridge for the morrow.
+Alternatively consume one serving immediately and put the other in the fridge for the morrow.
 The photos you can see here were for a garlic mint feta filling I used in these cucumber roll-ups – delicious.

 On The Go